thai321/patatap-clone/README.md

 # patatap-clone
-animation and sound with keybroad type
+animation and sound with keyboard typing